A mirrored finish will protect the wood from stains and moisture and beautify it. So, how to get it?

 If the wood is damaged or has holes, use water-based wood filler to make its surface even.
 You can also use medium or coarse-grit sandpaper to remove imperfections or the existing finish on the wood.

-Types of Finish To Use
+Which Types of Finish Can You Use?

 Use a high-gloss sheen and a transparent finish to get a mirrored finish.
 The best choices for this are lacquer, water-based polyurethane, or varnish.

 Polyurethane, varnish, and lacquer are transparent finishes that dry on wood to give a mirror finish.
 Polyurethane also has plasticizing additives, such as urethane, that give it a stronger and plastic-like finish.

 Avoid using flat, eggshell, or semi-gloss sheen because they don’t have enough sheen (or gloss) in their formula to create a glossy clear coat finish.
 Instead, these sheens will provide a dry, textured finish with no gloss.

 The clearer the finish is, the better the mirrored finish will be.
 Varnish and lacquer are both clear finishes, but varnish tends to turn yellow while lacquer doesn’t.
 The oily deposits on the varnish cause the finish to turn yellow.

 Number of Coats

 Varnish has a thick flow, so you don’t need too many coats.
 If you apply too many coats, the varnish finish will turn blurry.
 On the other hand, lacquer is a thin flow and needs up to 5 coats to properly cover a surface.